DeisData/deisdata.github.io/python/python-fundamentals/index.md

 After we run a cell, an output is displayed below.

 You may have noticed from that example that order of operations mattered for that calculation.
-You can parentheses too if you want to group calculations
+You can parentheses too if you want to group calculations.

 ```python